-At least two weekends of advance notice will be provided to recreational harvesters of any impending closure to allow time for gear removal.
 Closures take effect January 1 and are in place until the end of the spawning cycle, allowing recreational gear to go back into the water on April 1.
-Closures during the critical winter spawning period allow the remaining berried female prawns to complete egg incubation and release larvae with reduced fishing disturbance and handling mortality, and are a key component of the recreational management strategy.
+Closures during the critical winter spawning period allow berried female prawns to complete egg incubation and release larvae with reduced fishing disturbance and handling mortality, and are a key component of the recreational management strategy.
+To the extent possible, at least two weekends of advance notice are provided to recreational harvesters of any impending closure to allow time for gear removal.